silverbulletmd/silverbullet/docs/Funding.md

 If you are a SilverBullet user, consider sponsoring the project financially.
 You likely already pay for other (non-open source) software, why not SilverBullet as well?

 # Why?
 While the project is largely a labor of love, and a lot of volunteers contribute significantly, it does benefit from funding.
-The more funding, the more time can be spent to make this product as good as it can be and to recoup some of its costs.
+The more funding, the more time can be spent to make this product as good as it can be.

 # How?
 SilverBullet has a commercial desktop edition named [SilverBullet+](https://silverbullet.plus/), that you may like.
 Buying SilverBullet+ is one way to support the project financially.